-With Nest thermostats a rapidly maturing market, as proven by the minimal upgrades on the new third generation model, the company is looking for new areas to explore.
+With Nest thermostats a rapidly maturing market, as proven by the minimal upgrades on the new third-generation model, the company is looking for new areas to explore.
 The recently launched Nest Cam is its first foray into monitoring and security.

 Unlike with the Nest thermostat, there are plenty of other competitors in this space, with a range of products covering most solutions.
 One such vendor is Foscam that offers indoor, outdoor, wired and wireless IP cameras to help provide coverage, security, and peace of mind.

-We examine the new Nest Cam, a product that is basically an updated and rebadged Dropcam and compare it against the Foscam FI8918W across their key features, pros, and cons, and how they work as far as the user is concerned.
+We examine the new Nest Cam, a product that is basically an updated and rebadged Dropcam and compares it against the Foscam FI8918W across their key features, pros, and cons, and how they work as far as the user is concerned.